mdraminski/CytoMeth/README.md

 ```bash
 ./install.data.sh
 ```
 After successful installation of the reference data CytoMeth docker is ready to use.
+All reference files are located in */referenceData/* directory by default.

-# Usage
+# CytoMeth Usage

 ## Configuration